bzhanglab/pgdia/README.md

 For each sample, the workflow:

 1. Accepts RNA-seq input as FASTQ, BAM, or CRAM together with one DIA raw file path.
-2. Runs the RNA variant branch from the bundled `rnavar` workflow to produce duplicate-marked BAMs and annotated VCFs.
+2. Runs the RNA variant branch to produce BAMs and annotated VCFs.
 3. Converts annotated variants into variant peptide FASTA entries with `pypgatk`, then annotates amino acid changes.
 4. Runs StringTie on the RNA-seq alignment output.
 5. Runs `gffcompare`, filters novel transcript models, extracts transcript FASTA with `gffread`, and predicts ORFs with TransDecoder.